hokus15/pioniq/README.md

 ### Execute the Python Scripts

-To test if everything works and execute the first script run:
+To test that everything works, execute the first script:
 1. Make sure all the wiring is properly done (see Wiring section above).
 2. The vehicle is switched on
 3. The Raspberry Pi has been connected to the car WiFi